cbpark/hep-utilities/README.md

 hep-kinematrics
 ===============

-Various vectors and their functions for utilizing in studies and analyses for high-energy physics processes.
+Types and functions for various vectors and kinematics variables in collider studies.
+If you want to use C++, see [CKinematics](https://github.com/cbpark/CKinematics).